bitxiaofeizhang/A2NN-test/README.md

       result_count:
         output result of deploying QA2NN quantized in 4bit on FPGA.
     vedio_demo:
-        demonstration of the entire process of deploying QA2NN quantized in 4bit on FPGA.
+        demonstration of the entire process of test_code and deploying QA2NN quantized in 4bit on FPGA.

 ***************************************************************************************